PowerDNS/pdns/pdns/recursordist/docs/lua-config/dnssec.rst

   :param str name: The name in the DNS tree for which the Trust Anchors should be removed.

-.. function:: addDS(name, dscontent)

-  .. deprecated:: 4.2.0
-    Please use :func:`addTA` instead

-  Adds a DS record (Trust Anchor) to the configuration

-  :param str name: The name in the DNS tree from where this Trust Anchor should be used
-  :param str dsrecord: The DS Record content associated with ``name``

-.. function:: clearDS([name])

-  .. deprecated:: 4.2.0
-    Please use :func:`clearTA` instead

-  Remove Trust Anchors for a name from the list of configured trust anchors.
-When ``name`` is not given, remove *all* trust anchors instead.

-  :param str name: The name in the DNS tree for which the Trust Anchors should be removed.

 .. function:: addNTA(name[, reason])

   .. versionadded:: 5.1.0 Alternative equivalent YAML setting: :ref:`setting-yaml-dnssec.negative_trustanchors`.